stylify/web/content/docs/integrations/vitejs.md

 ## How to integrate the Stylify CSS into the Vite.js

-The example bellow works with the Vite template.
-You can however use the example bellow and configure it for Svelte, React, Vue, Angular, Lit and any other framework you want.
+The example below works with the Vite template.
+You can however use the example below and configure it for Svelte, React, Vue, Angular, Lit and any other framework you want.

 First install the [@stylify/unplugin](/docs/unplugin) package using NPM or Yarn: